Boyu-Wang/Speech-Detection-via-LPN/README.md

-# Speech Activity Detection via Landmark Pooling Network
+# Are You Speaking: Real-Time Speech Activity Detection via Landmark Pooling Network

 This repo contains the dataset and code for our FG 19 paper [Are You Speaking: Real-Time Speech Activity Detection via Landmark Pooling Network](FG19_speech_detection.pdf).
 The original paper was implemented in Tensorflow.
 This is a Pytorch version.